top of page

 Introduction

-Physics currently operates under these theories: Quantum Mechanics (QM), Quantum Chromodynamics (QCD) and the Standard Model (SM), and General Relativity (GR).
+Physics currently operates under these theories: Quantum Mechanics (QM), Quantum Chromodynamics (QCD), the Standard Model (SM), and General Relativity (GR).
 Each is precise in its domain but lacks integration.
 The Dimensional Memorandum (DM) framework introduces dimensional nesting — ρ (localized), Ψ (wave), and Φ (coherence) layers — with coherence depth (s) as the unifying axis.
 This section reviews confirmations of DM across domains.

 1. Particle Physics: QCD Alignment